Leadership Thought #460 – You Set The Tone in Your Organization

 The leader of an organization must always set the tone.
 Never forget this fact.
 I am regularly bemused when I hear a leader complain about the state of things in their organization.
 It is as if they remove themselves from the equation.
-They wonder how things have devolved to this point, as if it is some deep mystery when all they have to do is look in the mirror.
+They wonder how things got this bad, as if it’s a mystery when all they have to do is look in the mirror.

 Your people reflect your hiring decisions.
 The quality of your meetings relates directly to how you lead them and model this behavior for others.
 Missing deadlines reflects what you are willing to tolerate in others and yourself.
 A lack of focus usually starts at the top.
-Teamwork only ever happens when the coach sets the expectations and creates the conditions for this to happen.
+Teamwork only occurs when the coach sets clear expectations and creates the conditions for it to happen.

-When confronting tricky situations in your business, start by looking inside yourself before passing the blame to others.
+When confronting challenging situations in your business, begin by examining yourself before assigning blame to others.
 If you are willing to take FULL responsibility for what’s taking place in the environment that YOU have created, then you have a fighting chance of making positive changes.
-The bottom line is that organizational culture is a direct reflection of the characteristics and behaviors of the leader.
+The bottom line is that organizational culture is a direct reflection of the leader’s characteristics and behaviors.
 Dysfunctional work environments are the product of dysfunctional leadership performance.
 Cultural change requires leadership behavioral change.
 You can complain all you want, but the truth is that it all starts and ends with you.

-I encourage you to think about how you are showing up each day.
-Reflect on these questions:
+I encourage you to reflect on how you are presenting yourself each day.
+Consider these questions:

-- Are you a motivating force or de-motivating force?
+- Are you a motivating force or a demotivating force?

 - Do you smile and create positive energy?